Print

 Description

 This ultra-simple, home-style frozen treat transforms just three humble ingredients into a luxurious dessert that rivals your local scoop shop.
-By using ultra-filtered milk and natural sweeteners, we keep the texture rich and creamy while staying perfectly diabetes-friendly and avoiding sharp energy spikes.
+By using ultra-filtered milk and natural sweeteners, we keep the texture rich and creamy while staying perfectly balanced and light.
 It’s a guilt-free indulgence my family loves on warm afternoons!

 Ingredients